videojs/generator-videojs-plugin/README.md

 ## Getting Started

 If you don't know what Yeoman is or what generators are, check out the Yeoman [Getting Started][getting-started] document.
-Long story short, make sure you have Yoeman and this generator installed globally:
+Long story short, make sure you have Yeoman and this generator installed globally:

 ```sh
 $ npm install -g yo generator-videojs-plugin